shisiajoy/shisiajoy/README.md

 ## Hi there 👋

- A passionate data scientist with a background in health records and information management.
+I am a passionate data scientist with a background in health records and information management.
 Currently focused on leveraging machine learning and data analysis to tackle real-world problems, particularly in the healthcare sector.

+Currently expanding my knowledge in deep learning and healthcare technologies.

+Open to collaboration opportunities in data science, machine learning and healthcare.
 <!--
 **Shisiajoy/shisiajoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.